OctopusDeploy/docs/docs/runbooks/runbook-examples/emergency/index.md

 ---
 title: Emergency operations
 description: This section includes examples of how to use runbooks to help automate disaster recovery operations.
-position: 10
+position: 20
 ---

 Power outages, natural disasters, and human error can have crippling impacts on your online business.
 Octopus Deploy runbooks offer an automated solution to perform emergency operations.

-Emergency operations runbooks can help with include:
+Emergency operations runbooks can help with:

 - Failing over DNS to a DR site.
 - Restoring a database.